Analyzing Financial Forecasting Models Using AI

 Imagine how useful it would be to identify company relationships like these scattered throughout the millions of financial filings around the globe – in almost real-time?
 It’s not unreasonable when you consider that Digital Reasoning can take a stack of documents that would take 300 analysts an entire year to read and munch through it in just several hours.
 A startup called Visible Alpha wants to change the way that analysts construct financial forecasting models by making the data they need (and plenty of data they didn’t know they needed) all readily available at the click of a button.

-Founded in 2012, New Yawk startup Visual Alpha has taken in $34 million in funding from all the big names in banking like Bank of America, UBS, Goldman Sachs (lead investor), Wells Fargo, Morgan Stanley, and HSBC (lead investor).
+Founded in 2012, New Yawk startup Visible Alpha has taken in $34 million in funding from all the big names in banking like Bank of America, UBS, Goldman Sachs (lead investor), Wells Fargo, Morgan Stanley, and HSBC (lead investor).
 The Visible Alpha product is based on “deep data” that is derived from a large number of data sources as seen below:

 While some of these data sources are vanilla flavored, like balance sheets and cash flow statements, some others like “segment financial forecasts” are quite exotic.
 Remember how we talked about MBAs that use fundamental data to value companies and make predictions about future cash flows and earnings forecasts?
 Investopedia describes this process far better than we ever could: